aimms/user-guide/aimms-ide/Baron/BARON.rst

 BARON requires that all nonlinear variables and expressions in the mathematical program are bounded from below and above.
 It is important that the user provides finite lower and upper bounds on all variables.
 Providing finite bounds on the variables does not guarantee finite bounds on the nonlinear expressions in the model.
-For instance, consider the term 1/x for x in [0,1], which has finite lower and upper bounds, but is unbounded.
+For instance, consider the term :math:`1/x` for :math:`x` in [0,1], which has finite lower and upper bounds, but is unbounded.
 It is important to provide bounds for the variables such that all expressions have finite values.